Man grows a marijuana garden near the Hong River

 Image credit: NLD

-The owner of the garden is Tiberghien Frederec, a French citizen living in Yen Bai Province.
+The owner of the garden was Tiberghien Frederec, a French citizen living in Yen Bai Province.
 It seems the man was an ardent fan of gardening and didn’t mind going the 200KM distance to practice his hobbies.

 115 marijuana plants were confiscated